beberlei/http-client-middleware/README.md

 Optional interface when you want your client to be async.
-Uses promises response that looks exactly the same as [React Promises](https://github.com/reactphp/promise) to avoid having to build a new one.
+Uses promises response that looks exactly the same as [React Promises](https://github.com/reactphp/promise) to allow duck-typing and using this instead of having to create a promise library.

 This interface requires PHP 5.4 because of the callable typehint.